Driving agroecological transitions in the humid tropics of Central and Eastern Africa through transdisciplinary Agroecology Living Labs (CANALLS)

 The humid tropics of Central and Eastern Africa hold much promise for enhancing food and nutritional security within and beyond Africa.
 With a rich variety of agroecological zones and diverse farming systems, they are home for a great part of the rural population and a large diversity of living organisms, offering vital ecosystem services and potential for sustainable development.
 Still, if we are to tap into this potential, we need to address the complex environmental, social and economic challenges they face, which in cases are exacerbated by conflict and high vulnerability.

-In order to achieve its overall objective and realise its vision, CANALLS is set on achieving the following objectives:
+In order to achieve its overall objective and realize its vision, CANALLS is set on achieving the following objectives:

 - Establish Agroecology Living Labs, engaging multi-actor stakeholder communities in transdisciplinary research to identify and co-create the conditions and tools to support agroecological transitions.